Schedules for beaches, pools, wading pools and spray parks

 *Associated Recreation Council-provided funding to add Tuesday at Bitter Lake, Saturday at Delridge, Wednesday at Hiawatha and Thursday at South Park.

 Water Spray Features

 Several Seattle parks have water spray features where you can kick up your heels and cool off.
 More information: http://www.seattle.gov/parks/find/spray-parks-and-wading-pools

 **Spray Park schedules are subject to change.
-Highland Park spray park is currently receiving maintenance and we hope to have it up and running in time for summer.
+Highland Park spray park is currently receiving maintenance and we hope to have it up and running on June 24.
 Check back at http://www.seattle.gov/parks/find/spray-parks-and-wading-pools for details.